Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

 where $\gamma_{N,t} := \Tr \omega^2_{N,t}$ with $\omega_{N,t}$ defined by Eq. (\ref{omega}). \end{prop}

-This condition, proved in Appendix \ref{proofprops}, closely related to saturation of the Welch bound \cite{We74} for projective and unitary designs \cite{Sc08}, provides a necessary and sufficient condition that a given set of density matrices forms a {\sl mixed-state $t$-design}.
-This tool allows one to construct such designs by numerical minimization.
-As shown in Appendix \ref{proofprops}, the integrals for the criteria for mixed $2$- and $3$-designs in dimension $N$ read
+This condition, proved in Appendix \ref{APP_proof_1} is closely related to saturation of the Welch bound \cite{We74} for projective and unitary designs \cite{Sc08}.
+Such an tool allows one to construct such designs by numerical minimization.
+Exact values of $\gamma_{N,t}$ for $t\leq5$ are given in Appendix \ref{APP_general_N}.

-Further values for $t\leq5$ are are given in Appendix \ref{proofprops}.
-As shown in Appendix \ref{proofprops}, the following useful property holds. \begin{corol} Every mixed-state $t$-design consisting of $M$ states satisfies